Alder Firewood

 Alder is straight grained and splits really easy.
 The outer bark is thin so it doesn't create a big mess when you process it and it cuts pretty easy as well.

-Since the wood is pretty soft, you will go though a lot of alder in a short period of time.
+Since the wood is relatively soft, you will go through a lot of alder in a short period of time.

 That's why many people choose to burn a firewood mixture that contains alder, as opposed to burning strictly alder by itself.